0xronin/30-days-SmartContractProgrammer/Day08/ReadMe.md

 }
 ```

+> Things to know about scope and visiblity - Private: function can only be called by the main contract. - Internal: function can only be called by the main or derived contract. - External: function can only be called by a third party.
+It cant be called by main or derived contracts. - Public: function can be called by anyone and anywhere.

 - here we a struct called ```MyStruct``` and a mapping from address to struct called ```myStructs```
 - we created and inserted ```myStruct[msg.sender] = MyStruct({foo: 123, text:"bar"})``` into mapping